Table of Contents

 Amantani Island is the largest on the Peruvian side, has an economy based on agriculture and livestock, its textile production is very similar to that of Taquile Island, on this island is the Ceremonial Temple of Mamapacha and Tatapacha, so it is very rich in history, an alternative for those seeking to disconnect from the city.

-The Ticonata Island is smaller, this island is visited mostly by those who wish to do Mystic Tourism, in this island there are major archaeological remains of the Tiahuanaco culture.
+The Ticonata Island is smaller, this island is visited mostly by those who wish to make Mystical Tourism, on this island are major archaeological remains of the Tiahuanaco culture.
 And the surprising thing is that their houses are built in circular, similar to the pre-Inca Putucos.

 Lake Titicaca on the Bolivian side also has islands that already offer the service of rural community tourism, it should be noted that the largest islands are on the Bolivian side and the most prominent are the Isla del Sol and Isla de la Luna.